plentymarkets/docs-raw/plentyInterface/Basket.md

 ### BeforeBasketItemAdd<a name="basket_basketitem_beforebasketitemadd"></a>

-before basket item add event
+The event is triggered before an item is created in the shopping cart.

 #### Namespace